gardener/gardener/docs/extensions/provider-local.md

    _In order to realize DNS (see [Implementation Details](#implementation-details) section below), the `/etc/hosts` file is manipulated.
 This does not work for TXT records.
 In the future, we could look into using [CoreDNS](https://coredns.io/) instead._

+3. No load balancers for Shoot clusters.

+   _We have not yet developed a `cloud-controller-manager` which could reconcile load balancer `Service`s in the shoot cluster.

 5. In case a seed cluster with multiple availability zones, i.e. multiple entries in `.spec.provider.zones`, is used in conjunction with a single-zone shoot control plane, i.e. a shoot cluster without `.spec.controlPlane.highAvailability` or with `.spec.controlPlane.highAvailability.failureTolerance.type` set to `node`, the local address of the API server endpoint needs to be determined manually or via the in cluster `coredns`.